renatabiniek/writing-room/README.md

 * **Colour scheme**

-    The colour pallete consists of calm, subdued colors that compliment each other and evoke mindful mood throught the site.
+    The colour palette consists of calm, subdued colors that compliment each other and evoke mindful mood throughout the site.

-    Majority of them was derived from the hero image colours using [Eye Dropper](https://eyedropper.org/) and the remaing colours were added to the scheme using the colour scheme generator [Coolors](https://coolors.co/).
+    Majority of them was derived from the hero image colours using [Eye Dropper](https://eyedropper.org/) and the remaining colours were added to the scheme using the colour scheme generator [Coolors](https://coolors.co/).
 White was used for text on buttons, for best contrast.

     ![Colours](docs/colour-scheme.jpg)